bhisaac/5eFP/5eFP-SRD.md

 You gain proficiency with heavy armor and shields.
 Starting on round 2, at the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
 Unlike other sources of bolster, you may combine the bolster from this feature with another bolster.

-- +3⛁: Permanently increase your bolster score granted through this feature by +1.
+- +3⛁: Increase the bolster score granted through this feature by +1.

 ## Armor Training, Medium